Jump to navigation

 What should I expect once I apply?
 Your Regional Administering Agency will be in touch with you about next steps.
 Make sure to respond to them right away.
 Expect several weeks between applying and learning whether you are approved or denied.
 The RAA will notify you and your landlord by phone, email, or letter that you have been approved and when your landlord can expect payment.
 Usually the notification letter is sent prior to the payment.

 Who pays for this?
-RAFT and ERMA are Massachusetts state programs.
+ERAP and ERMA are state programs developed using federal dollars.
+RAFT is a Massachusetts state program.
 Other programs come from a variety of sources.